Dev-Kings/jobMarket/README.md

 handy to supply for this need.
 With automated notifications and reminders, the onboarded users are able to be reminded of and or be notified of new and or existing opportunities.

 ## FUNCTIONALITIES
--Job Posting
+1. Job Posting
--Job Applicationa
+2. Job Applicationa
--User Self Onboarding
+3. User Self Onboarding
--Employee self onboarding
+4. Employee self onboarding
--Reminders
+5. Reminders
 > Email
 > Short Message Service (SMS)